joe-purramid/PurramidClassManager/app/src/main/specifications/purramidpets_code_style_guide.md

 - Drawables: ic_* for icons, bg_* for backgrounds
 - Strings: Organized by feature in strings.xml

+## Localization
+- Logs can be in English only
+- All other text should be implemented as strings
+- "Purramid" is never translated

 ## Button Activation
 - Button icons will be 757575 when inactive (default state)
 - Button icons will be 2196F3 when active (active state)